merideum/merideum-spec/docs/merit.md

 Resources are objects with functions that allow a Merit script to call code external to the script.

 ## `import`
 A resource is referenced by a dot-delimited path and its name and assigned to a variable using the `import` keyword. `import` statements must occur after the script definition and before any other statements.
 A resource name starts with a capital letter.
+A resource cannot be assigned to another variable.

 ```
 request myRequest {